TriplyDB/Documentation/docs/triply-etl/transform/ratt/index.md

 triple('_creativeWork', dct.created, literal('_created', xsd.date)),
 ```

-This results in the following RATT Record:
+This results in the following Record:

 ```json
 {